Kong/terraform-provider-konnect/docs/resources/gateway_plugin_ai_gcp_model_armor.md

 Optional:

 - `enable_multi_language_detection` (Boolean) Enables multi-language detection mode.
 Must be used with 'source_language'.
 Default: false
+- `gcp_metadata_url` (String) Custom metadata URL for GCP authentication.
+Useful for restricted network environments or custom GCP endpoints.
+If null, Kong will use the default Google metadata endpoint.
+- `gcp_oauth_token_url` (String) Custom OAuth token URL for GCP authentication.
+Useful for restricted network environments or custom GCP endpoints.
+If null, Kong will use the default Google OAuth token endpoint.
 - `gcp_service_account_json` (String) Set this field to the full JSON of the GCP service account to authenticate, if required.
 If null (and gcp_use_service_account is true), Kong will attempt to read from environment variable `GCP_SERVICE_ACCOUNT` or from the instance/container metadata service.
 - `gcp_use_service_account` (Boolean) Use service account auth for GCP-based providers and models.
 Default: false
 - `guarding_mode` (String) The guardrail mode to use for the request.
 Default: "INPUT"; must be one of ["BOTH", "INPUT", "OUTPUT"]
+- `log_blocked_content` (Boolean) Whether to log prompts and responses that are blocked by the guardrail.
+Default: false
 - `request_failure_message` (String) The message to return when a failure occurs on the request phase.
 Default: "Request was filtered by GCP Model Armor"
 - `response_buffer_size` (Number) The amount of bytes receiving from upstream to be buffered before sending to the model armor service.
 This only applies to the response content guard.
 Default: 100
 - `response_failure_message` (String) The message to return when a failure occurs on the response phase.
 Default: "Response was filtered by GCP Model Armor"